Bebe Rexha: Early life

 Rexha initially taught herself trumpet and later taught herself to play guitar and piano.
-She attended Tottenville High School in Staten Island.
+She attended Tottenville High School on Staten Island.
 Rexha sang in the choir there and took part in a variety of musicals.
 While in high school choir, she discovered that she is a coloratura soprano.

-As a teenager, she submitted a song to be performed at the National Academy of Recording Arts & Sciences' annual "Grammy Career Day" event.
+As a teenager, Rexha submitted a song to be performed at the National Academy of Recording Arts & Sciences' annual "Grammy Career Day" event.
 Rexha earned the "Best Teen Songwriter" award; about 700 were in the competition.
 As a result, she signed a contract with talent scout Samantha Cox, who encouraged her to enroll in songwriting classes in Manhattan.